 Many people feel that a cleanse helps to rid the body of toxins and create a foundation for rebuilding the flora of the body.
 Some people report feeling lighter, cleaner, and healthier, and that a cleanse program inspired them to continue to live and eat in a cleaner, more healthful way.
 Some people even report reduction of physical symptoms.
 Cleanses should not be undertaken lightly or without doing some good research, as doing a cleanse that’s inappropriate for your body or that doesn’t supply certain nutrients can even be dangerous, particularly if you have an underlying undiagnosed or diagnosed pre-existing medical condition.
 There are many cleanse programs, from simple supplements to complicated juicing systems, to cleanses that include colon hydrotherapy.
 Please consult a health professional prior to starting any such program!

 Eat a balanced diet that contains water-rich fruits and vegetables.
 Fruits and vegetables contain anti-oxidants that fight free-radical damage, enzymes, and phytonutrients that help the body in ways that science is only now beginning to understand.
 Eating fresh, whole foods is superior to individual supplements because of the synergistic action of the nutrient combinations.
 Experts now recommend that we eat 7-13 servings per day of fresh fruits and vegetables.
 That’s a lot more than most people can or will eat, and the quality of our produce is not always what it’s cracked up to be!
-Do the best you can, and find a great, high quality supplement.
+Sometimes blending or juicing can be an effective way to get more fruits & veggies.
+Do the best you can, and find a great, high quality supplement to take up the slack in your diet.

 Take a good quality supplement.
 There are many on the market, so find one you like and be sure to take it regularly.
 Often a targeted single supplement is better than a multi-vitamin, so do some research to find what fits your diet practices and lifestyle.
 Many people who start a health regimen drop off before they see any results, and most often the results aren’t visible or dramatic.
 Building health and wellness isn’t an instant fix, so keep at it!